elclanrs/jq-idealforms-old/README.md

 The names of the user config variables are pretty self-explanatory.
 If you screw up you can always go back.

 ####`@font-size`
 The overall font size.
+Usually adjusting the font-size should be enough in most cases.

 ####`@small-font-size`
 By default some inputs render with a smaller font.
 Change to `100%` to use the default font-size.

 ####`@input-width`
 The width of all inputs.
+Adjust this option to if the form doesn't quite fit your container.
 It's recommended to use this format `@font-size * number`.
+Adjust to fit ytou

 ####`@label-align`
 Align labels to either `left` or `right`.